Neurodiversity

 What is Inclusive Language?

 Inclusive language is a term used to describe the use of inclusive terms and phrases when referring to people with disabilities, mental health conditions, or other differences in ways that are respectful, accurate, and supportive.
-It’s important for those who work with mental illnesses or intellectual disabilities to be aware of what language they use so that everyone can feel included and respected.
+It’s important for those who work with chronic illnesses, mental illness, or intellectual disabilities to be aware of what language they use so that everyone can feel included and respected.

-Inclusive language involves communicating effectively with others by being clear, honest, and open-minded.
-If you’re trying to communicate with someone who has a disability, it’s important to ask questions like “How do I make sure I am understanding you correctly?” and “Can you tell me more about yourself?”.
+Language inclusivity involves communicating effectively with others by being clear, honest, and open-minded.
+If you’re trying to communicate with someone who has an invisible disability, it’s important to ask questions like “How do I make sure I am understanding you correctly?” and “Can you tell me more about yourself?”.
 You may find that asking questions helps you learn more about the person you’re speaking with.

 Inclusive communication includes both verbal and non-verbal forms.
 Verbal forms include things like listening, paying attention, and asking questions.
-Non-verbal forms include body language, facial expressions, gestures, and tone of voice.
-Do note that for many, such as Autistic individuals, these cues aren’t always understood.
+Non-verbal styles of communication include body language, facial expressions, gestures, and tone of voice.
+Do note that for many, in particular Autistic individuals, these cues aren’t always understood.
 So it’s important to be clear and concise when taking this approach.

-Why is Inclusive Language for the Neurodiversity Movement?
+Why is Inclusive Language So Important for the Neurodiversity Movement?

 As a result, many people who are a part of the neurodiversity movement have difficulty feeling accepted, supported, understood, and included by others.
-This can lead to feelings of rejection, loneliness, depression, anxiety, and even self-harm.
+External attitudes towards their behaviour can lead to feelings of rejection, loneliness, depression, anxiety, and even self-harm.

-When we use inclusive language, we show respect and understanding for all individuals regardless of their intellectual disabilities, sexual orientation, gender, race, or neurodiversity.
-We acknowledge that everyone has unique strengths and challenges.
+When we use inclusive communication, we show respect and understanding for all individuals regardless of their intellectual disabilities, sexual orientation, gender, race, or neurodiversity.
+We acknowledge that everyone has unique strengths and challenges that balance working together and leading an independent daily life.

 We also recognize that our own lives are not the only ones worth living.
-By using inclusive language, we help build an environment where people who are neurodivergent can thrive.
+By choosing our language carefully, we help build an environment where people who are neurodivergent can thrive.

 How Inclusive Language Creates Unity at Work and School

-Inclusive language in a meeting of ladies at work
+Inclusive language in a meeting of ladies of all nationalities at work smiling

 Inclusive language brings people together from all walks of life in the workplace